Q. How much does it cost to study on The Drawing Year at the Royal Drawing School?

-We require you to completed an online application form, submit a digital portfolio and send two sketchbooks to the School.
-You must drop off your sketchbooks to the School on the 12th and 13th April 2018.
+We require you to completed an online application form, submit a digital portfolio by the deadline on 1st April 2019, and send two sketchbooks to the School.
+You must drop off your sketchbooks to the School on the 11th and 12th April 2019.

 Your digital portfolio must consist of: